-For over 45 years the National Environmental Policy Act (NEPA) has served as the foundation of reasonable, balanced and transparent protections for our environment.
+For more than 50 years, the National Environmental Policy Act (NEPA) has served as the foundation of reasonable, balanced and transparent protections for our environment.
 Our health, safety, and environment depend on it.

 What is NEPA?